NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
          PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system.

-In addition, a single inverter must be entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/Inverter``.
+In addition, an inverter must be entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/Inverter``.

   =======================================================  =================  ================  ===================  ========  ========  ============================================
   Element                                                  Type               Units             Constraints          Required  Default   Notes